 - Thick, or chunky, spit-up and/or vomit that can be volatile and look undigested

-- Inability to gain weight or weight increase from self soothing with comfort nursing
+- Inability to gain weight or weight increase from self-soothing with comfort nursing

 - Frequent coughing fits and gagging

-- Wet burps accompanied by unpleasant expression
+- Wet burps accompanied by an unpleasant expression

-Being a first time mother, I was unaware of what was particularly deemed normal behavior of newborns.
+Being a first-time mother, I was unaware of what was particularly deemed normal behavior of newborns.
 It was becoming all too much to handle, but I was embarrassed to admit it to anyone.
-I was losing sleep as well as my self confidence in being a mother.
+I was losing sleep as well as my self-confidence in being a mother.
 I was also losing any ability to perform even the slightest of daily tasks because I was trying to calm my baby for hours each day.
 By the time he was five weeks old, I knew something wasn’t quite right.
-With a quick search of his symptoms I anticipated it was colic, but set out for some guidance from his pediatrician.
+With a quick search of his symptoms, I anticipated it was colic, but set out for some guidance from his pediatrician.
 After a few visits to his routine doctor with no avail, I made an appointment with a different care provider on a whim to seek a resolution.